Why do you write?

 Where are you from?

-- I grew up in the beautiful state of Virginia.
-I still reside here with my husband, daughter, and three cats.
+- I grew up in the beautiful state of Virginia and still reside there.

 What is your favorite color?